 This hopin’ John recipe layers black-eyed peas over rice then tops them with cheddar cheese, tomatoes, and green onions.
 The result is perfection.
 This will be the BEST Southern hoppin’ John you will ever make!

 Black-eyed Peas is a food staple in many Southern homes.
 Cook them all day in a little ham hock or bacon grease and you got yourself a delicious treat.
 Take your Black-eyed Peas up a notch by layering it over rice, hence the Hoppin’ John.

 What makes my hoppin’ John recipe the best?
 I add in freshly shredded cheese, sun ripened tomatoes, green onions, and a little jalapeño.

 Now for this particular dish, I used canned Black-eyed peas.
 To some that is blasphemy….

-Next you are going to layer those black-eye peas with all it’s flavorful liquid over cooked rice.
+- layer black-eye peas with all their flavorful liquid over cooked rice

 *This post contains affiliate links.